Agenda

 The insurance market appears to have turned a corner in the past year and is now entering a softer cycle.
 While this is good news for insureds and possibly their brokers, this panel will discuss the implications for the wider market of less profitable business.
 We will discuss the various classes and look at regional variations across Asia, as well as consider how terms and conditions are turning in favour of the insured and what that extra risk does to the insurers’ profits.

-Panellists: Vladimir Ljubisavljevic, Divisional Director- Marine, Cargo & Logistics, Howden
+Panellists: Vladimir Ljubisavljevic, Divisional Director – Marine, Cargo and Logistics, Howden

 Oliver Miloschewsky, Regional Director, Head of Shipping, Asia Commercial Risk Solutions, Aon